alpsteam/autonomous-labs/lab-1.md

 # 🚀 Labs 1: Sample lab template

 Use this as a template to build make your lab guide.
+If you have any resources like `.csv` files or `.zip` files they can be put in the according lab folder in the repository and downloaded like this.

+[Download lab resources](https://m1nka.github.io/autonomous-labs/lab-1/some-zip-file.zip){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ## Table of contents